 On February 20, 2020, we entered into a dealer manager agreement, as amended by that certain First Amendment on February 9, 2023 (the "Dealer Manager Agreement"), whereby Gladstone Securities will act as the exclusive dealer manager in connection with our offering (the "Offering") of up to (i) 20,000,000 shares of our 6.00% Series F Cumulative Redeemable Preferred Stock of the Company, par value \$0.001 per share (the "Series F Preferred Stock"), on a "reasonable best efforts" basis (the "Primary Offering"), and (ii) 6,000,000 shares of Series F Preferred Stock pursuant to our distribution reinvestment plan (the "DRIP") to those holders of the Series F Preferred Stock who participate in such DRIP.
-The Series F Preferred Stock was previously registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-268549), as the same may be amended and/or supplemented (the "2022 Registration Statement"), under the Securities Act of 1933, and was offered and sold pursuant to a prospectus supplement, dated February 9, 2023, and a base prospectus dated November 23, 2022 relating to the 2022 Registration Statement.
-The Series F Preferred Stock is currently registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-267877), under the Securities Act of 1933, and was offered and sold pursuant to a prospectus supplement, under the Securities Act, and is offered and sold pursuant to a prospectus supplement dated May 1, 2024, and a base prospectus dated March 21, 2024 relating to the 2022 Registration Statement (the "2024 Registration Statement (the "Prospectus").
-During the years ended December 31, 2022 and 2023, the Series F Preferred Stock was registered with the SEC pursuant to the 2024 Registration Statement, and offered and sold pursuant to a prospectus supplement, dated February 9, 2023, and a base prospectus dated March 21, 2024.
-During the years ended December 31, 2024, the Series F Preferred Stock was registered with the SEC pursuant to the 2024 Registration Statement, an
+The Series F Preferred Stock is registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-268549), as the same may be amended and/or supplemented (the "2022 Registration Statement"), under the Securities Act of 1933, as amended, and will be offered and sold pursuant to a prospectus supplement, dated February 9, 2023, and a base prospectus dated November 23, 2022 relating to the 2022 Registration Statement (the "Prospectus").
+During the years ended December 31, 2021, 2022 and 2023, the Series F Preferred Stock was registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-236143), and offered and sold pursuant to a prospectus supplement, dated February 20, 2020, and a base prospectus dated February 11, 2020.

-Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, will provide certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company will pay Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions or Dealer Manager Fee shall be paid with respect to Shares sold pursuant to the DRIP.
+Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, will provide certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company will pay Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Dealer Manager Fee").
+No Selling Commissions or Dealer Manager Fee shall be paid with respect to Shares sold pursuant to the DRIP.
 Gladstone Securities may, in its sole discretion, reallow a portion of the Dealer Manager Fee to participating broker-dealers in support of the Offering.
-We paid fees of \$0.1 million, \$0.5 million, and \$0.5 million to Gladstone Securities during the years ended December 31, 2024, 2023 and 2022, respectively, in connection with the Offering.
+We paid fees of \$0.5 million, \$0.5 million, and \$0.7 million to Gladstone Securities during the years ended December 31, 2023, 2022 and 2021, respectively, in connection with the Offering.

-3. Earnings (loss) per Share of Common Stock
+3. Loss per Share of Common Stock

-The following tables set forth the computation of basic and diluted earnings (loss) per share of common stock for the years ended December 31, 2024, 2023 and 2022, respectively.
+The following tables set forth the computation of basic and diluted loss per share of common stock for the years ended December 31, 2023, 2022 and 2021, respectively.
 The OP Units held by Non-controlling OP Unitholders (which may be redeemed for shares of common stock) have been excluded from the diluted earnings per share calculation, as there would be no effect on the amounts since the Non-controlling OP Unitholders' share of income would also be added back to net income.
 Net income figures are presented net of such non-controlling interests in the earnings per share calculation.